arcinfini/discord.ext/README.md

 Drastically changes the way discord.js is used.

-## Main Example
+## Main File Example
-Here is an example of what the main script may be
+Here is an example of what the main script would look like
 ```Typescript
 import { Bot, Context } from "discord.ext"